thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 ### Create the subscription definition

-Still inside the `resources` folder, create a new file called `subscription.yaml`.
+Still inside the `/resources` folder, create a new file called `subscription.yaml`.
 Add the following to it:

 ```yaml
 apiVersion: dapr.io/v1alpha1